 Before COVID-19 hit, the aerospace industry was flying and aerospace additive manufacturing had taken off.
 Short, medium and long-term perspectives were excellent and the entire aerospace industrial segment was jumping right AM for final part production.
 That all came to a virtual standstill for several months, as global aviation traffic collapsed and demand for new planes slowed dramatically.

-For just over a year a lot of the attention of aerospace additive manufacturing companies shifted towards new aerospace businesses, such as electric flight, new supersonic flight, VTOL‘s, personal fight devices, commercial aviation, drones, defense and especially space.
-Last year, 3dpbm’s AM focus on aerospace zoomed in specifically on the use of AM in these exciting segments of the aerospace industry.
-The use of AM in Space, in particular, has really taken off, with several companies now trailing SpaceX and using AM to make the jump into orbit more accessible and affordable.
+In our 2021 and 2022 focus, we zoomed in on aerospace zoomed in specifically on the use of AM in these exciting segments of the aerospace industry.
+The use of AM in Space, in particular, has really taken off, with several companies such as Launcher (now part of Vast), Redwire, Rocket Lab, Ursa Major and many other now trailing SpaceX and using AM to make the jump into orbit more accessible and affordable.

-The new aerospace industry does not have to wait for new, higher speed AM technologies.
+The new aerospace industry does not have to wait for new, higher-speed AM technologies.
 The productivity offered by current polymer powder bed fusion and even thermoplastic filament extrusion systems – as well as metal powder bed fusion, directed energy deposition systems and soon metal binder jetting – is already enough to meet demand.
 And the extensive range of high-performance materials now supported by these technologies is an ideal fit for many advanced flying parts.

 Follow us this month of June as we zoom in on the most interesting, relevant, profitable and beneficial applications of aerospace additive manufacturing.

 London Defense R&D offers 3D printed Anti-Drone System

 London Defense R&D, a leading British defense enterprise, has created the (claimed) world’s first 3D printed Anti-Drone System – the LD-80 – to counteract the increasing number of drones (which…